-- The staff person administering the medication has been trained; - The medication is in the original container; - The parent provides written consent. - The Health Manager or Health Coordinator and Director or designee provides consent for the medication to be administered in the facility; - The medication is not expired; - The doctor has provided written notice of approval (for over-the-counter medication); - The medication has the name of the child and the dosage to be administered; - The name of the prescribing doctor is listed on the original container (for prescription medication); and, - The medication has the original prescription label attached.

-• Topical products, as approved by the health department, whether brought in by the parent or a facility supply may be used with prior written parent/guardian permission.
+- The staff person administering the medication has been trained; - The medication is in the original container; - The parent provides written consent. - The Health Manager or Health Coordinator and Director or designee provides consent for the medication to be administered in the facility; - The medication is not expired; - The doctor has provided written notice of approval (prescription and over-the-counter medication); - The medication has the name of the child and the dosage to be administered; - The name of the prescribing doctor is listed on the original container (for prescription medication); and, - The medication has the original prescription label attached. - Topical products, as approved by the CINHS health department, whether brought in by the parent or a facility supply may be used with prior written parent/guardian permission.
 Use shall not exceed manufacturer's directions.
 The approval for application of sunscreen or diaper rash ointments is on a one-time permission form signed during or after enrollment.

-Injected Medications: While CINHS recognizes a child may require injected medication during attendance at Head Start/Early Head Start as part of treatment for a known medical condition or an injection may be required to deal with a life-threatening event (such as allergic reaction), injection of medication is recognized as an invasive procedure and may occur during attendance at CINHS only when necessary to allow a child's program attendance.
-Arrangements for administration of injected medication must be reflected on an Individual Medication Plan for the child that includes avoiding triggers, symptoms to watch for, how and when to administer, medication will be administered by a CINHS staff certified medical professional, all CINHS staff are trained in the use of emergency injectable medications (ex.
+Injected Medications: While CINHS recognizes a child may require injected medication during attendance at Early Head Start as part of treatment for a known medical condition or an injection may be required to deal with a life-threatening event (such as allergic reaction), injection of medication is recognized as an invasive procedure and may occur during attendance at CINHS only when necessary to allow a child's program attendance.
+Arrangements for administration of injected medication must be reflected on an Individual Medication Plan for the child that includes avoiding triggers, symptoms to watch for, how and when to administer, medication side effects and when to call emergency personnel.
+While any required on-going injected medication will be administered by a CINHS staff certified medical professional, teacher, or staff.
+All CINHS staff are trained in the use of emergency injectable medications (ex.
 Epi-pens).